openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

    In `4.N-dev`, once the CBO has been added to the release, we can remove all awareness of the `metal3` deployment from MAO.
-   Note that this will not be removed in version 4.7.
+   Note that this will be removed in version 4.7 (except for the annotation handling)

 #### Upgrade/Downgrade Scenarios

 In order to check our intuition about the above, we can exhaustively